craabreu/openmm-nonbonded-slicing/docs/theory.rst

 ==================
-PME Slicing Theory
+Nonbonded Slicing Theory
 ==================

 Potential Energy Slicing
 ========================

-This section contains the equations used to implement the :class:`~pmeslicing.SlicedPmeForce` class.
+This section contains the equations used to implement the :class:`~nonbondedslicing.SlicedPmeForce` class.
 Even though the class API follows Python's 0-based indexing, the equations follow the conventional 1-based indexing for simplicity.